 Microchip received QS-9000 quality system certification for its worldwide headquarters, design and wafer fabrication facilities in Chandler and Tempe, Arizona in July 1999.
-The Company's quality system processes and procedures are QS-9000 compliant for its PICmicro[®] 8-bit MCUs, KEELOQ[®] code hopping devices, Serial EEPROMs and microperipheral products.
+The Company's quality system processes and procedures are QS-9000 compliant for its PICmicro® 8-bit MCUs, KEELOQ® code hopping devices, Serial EEPROMs and microperipheral products.
 In addition, Microchip's quality system for the design and manufacture of development systems is ISO 9001 certified.

-Printed on recycled paper.
 All rights reserved. © 1999 Microchip Technology Incorporated.
 Printed in the USA.
 11/99

 Information contained in this publication regarding device applications and the like is intended for suggestion only and may be superseded by updates.
 No representation or warranty is given and no liability is assumed by Microchip Technology Incorporated with respect to the accuracy or use of such information, or infiningement of patents or other intellectual property rights arising from such use or otherwise.
-Use of Microchip's products as critical components in life support systems is not authorized except with express written approval by Microchip.
-No incorpose and no version of the other support systems is not authorized except with express written approval by Microchip.
-No incorpose are found with express written approval by Microchip.
-No incorpose are found with express written approval by Microchip.
+Use of Microchips products ac critical components in life support systems is not authorized except with express written approval by Microchip, No licenses are conveyed, implicitly or otherwise, under any intellectual property rights.
+The Microchip logo and name are registered trademarks of Microchip Technology Inc. in the U.S.A. and other countries.
 All rights reserved.
 All other trademarks mentioned herein are the property of their respective companies.